MarkusAmshove/natls/README.md

   -V, --version           Print version information and exit.
 ```

-It is also possible to pipe the output from `git status` to natlint, to automatically apply filters so that all files that have changes according to Git are linted:
+It is also possible to pipe the output from `git status` to natlint to automatically apply filters so that all files that have changes according to Git are linted:

 `git status --porcelain | java -jar natlint.jar git-status`